 Property Sale Purchase Rules in Pakistan

-The Stamp Act 1899 directly affects the revenue of the government as it mentions in detail the different stamps used in buying and selling Pakistan real estate.
-Stamp Act 1899’s directs the buyers and sellers to pay a certain amount to the government in lieu of the stamp papers used to make the legal agreements of buying and selling real estate in Pakistan.
-The stamp rates might change due to the impact of inflation and governmental policies, but the overall Stamp Act 1899 instructs buyers and sellers of Pakistan real estate to legally validate their buying and selling of properties through the use of Stamps.
+The Stamp Act of 1899 directly affects the revenue of the government.
+As it mentions in detail the different stamps used in buying and selling Pakistan real estate.
+Stamp Act 1899 directs buyers and sellers to pay a certain amount to the government.
+In lieu of the stamp papers used to make the legal agreements of buying and selling real estate in Pakistan.
+The stamp rates might change due to the impact of inflation and governmental policies, but the overall Act of 1899 instructs buyers and sellers of Pakistan real estate to legally validate their buying and selling of properties through the use of Stamps.

 Mother’s deed is an important document in a property transaction.
 This is the document that traces the origin of the property as well as all other relevant conveyance deeds.
 It is the main document to determine ownership of a property.
 Tracing ownerships should always begin with scrutiny of the earliest document recorded

 Approved Building Plans means the final construction plans/documents that have been approved by the local governing body that will be utilized for the construction of the Project.

 Bank Approval Certificate